Quantum++: A modern C++ quantum computing library: Simple examples

-In line~4 of Listing~\ref{lst2} we bring the namespace \verb!qpp! into the global namespace.
+In line~5 of Listing~\ref{lst2} we bring the namespace \verb!qpp! into the global namespace.

-In line~10 we use the \verb!States! singleton \verb!st! to declare \verb!psi! as the zero eigenvector $|0\rangle$ of the $Z$ Pauli operator.
-In line~11 we use the \verb!Gates! singleton \verb!gt! and assign to \verb!U! the bit flip gate \verb!gt.X!.
-In line~12 we compute the result of the operation $X|0\rangle$, and display the result $|1\rangle$ in lines~14 and 15.
-In line~15 we use the display manipulator \verb!disp()!, which is especially useful when displaying complex matrices, as it displays the entries of the latter in the form $a+bi$, in contrast to the form $(a,b)$ used by the C++ standard library.
+In line~9 we use the \verb!States! singleton \verb!st! to declare \verb!psi! as the zero eigenvector $|0\rangle$ of the $Z$ Pauli operator.
+In line~10 we use the \verb!Gates! singleton \verb!gt! and assign to \verb!U! the bit flip gate \verb!gt.X!.
+In line~11 we compute the result of the operation $X|0\rangle$, and display the result $|1\rangle$ in lines~13 and 14.
+In line~14 we use the display manipulator \verb!disp()!, which is especially useful when displaying complex matrices, as it displays the entries of the latter in the form $a+bi$, in contrast to the form $(a,b)$ used by the C++ standard library.
 The manipulator also accepts additional parameters that allows e.g. setting to zero numbers smaller than some given value (useful to chop small values), and it is in addition overloaded for standard containers, iterators and C-style arrays.

-In line~17 we reassign to \verb!psi! the state $|10\rangle$ via the function \verb!mket()!.
+In line~16 we reassign to \verb!psi! the state $|10\rangle$ via the user-defined literal \verb!ket operator"" _ket()!.
 We could have also used the \href{http://eigen.tuxfamily.org/}{Eigen 3} insertion operator

-however the \verb!mket()! function is more concise.
-In line~18 we declare a gate \verb!U! as the Controlled-NOT with control as the first subsystem, and target as the last, using the global singleton \verb!gt!.
-In line~19 we declare the ket \verb!result! as the result of applying the Controlled-NOT gate to the state $|10\rangle$, i.e. $|11\rangle$.
-We then display the result of the computation in lines~21 and 22.
+or the \href{https://github.com/vsoftco/qpp}{Quantum++} library function \verb!mket()!.
+In line~17 we declare a gate \verb!U! as the Controlled-NOT with control as the first subsystem, and target as the last, using the global singleton \verb!gt!.
+In line~18 we declare the ket \verb!result! as the result of applying the Controlled-NOT gate to the state $|10\rangle$, i.e. $|11\rangle$.
+We then display the result of the computation in lines~20 and 21.

-Next, in line~24 we generate a random unitary gate via the function \verb!randU()!, then in line~28 apply the Controlled-U, with control as the first qubit and target as the second qubit, to the state \verb!psi!.
-Finally, we display the result in lines~29 and 30.
+Next, in line~23 we generate a random unitary gate via the function \verb!randU()!, then in line~27 apply the Controlled-U, with control as the first qubit and target as the second qubit, to the state \verb!psi!.
+Finally, we display the result in lines~28 and 29.